 With the advent of internet technology came the feasibility of working away from a central office, commonly referred to as telecommuting.
-The changing nature of work toward more computer-based duties also has played a role in the increasing te feasibility of telecommuting policies.
-Working remotely doesn't make sense for all occupations; physicians and store clerks are two obvious examples.
+The changing nature of work toward more computer-based duties has also played a role in allowing more and more workers to telecommute.
+However, it's important to keep in mind that working remotely doesn't make sense for all occupations; physicians and store clerks are two obvious examples.

 Benefits of Telecommuting

-The main employee advantage of telecommuting is perhaps the time and money savings from not physically commuting to work each day.
-Research shows that employees who telecommute benefit from less stress and enjoy general improvements in health, according to the ATA.
+The main employee advantage of telecommuting is the time and money savings from not physically commuting to work each day.
+Research shows that employees who telecommute benefit from less stress and enjoy general improvements in health, according to the American Telecommuting Association (ATA).
 And then there are the intangibles such as the ability to have lunch with a friend, run a quick errand or spend more time preparing a family meal.

 Telecommuting as a Reasonable Accommodation

 Telecommuting also can be provided as a "reasonable accommodation" for disabled employees under the Americans with Disabilities Act, according to 1999 enforcement guidance from the Equal Employment Opportunity Commission.
 Under the ADA, which covers businesses with 15 or more employees, employers need not have a companywide telecommuting policy in order to offer it as an ADA-related accommodation.

 As with any decision pertaining to the accommodation of an employee's disability, the decision to offer a telecommuting option should be made through an "interactive process" between employer and employee.

 Telecommuting policies succeed or fail largely on the merits of how their participating employees are managed.
 But carefully approaching such a change in policy instead of blindly jumping in is the key to success.
 Some states have labor laws governing how telecommuting and other flexible work arrangements are offered, often to prevent favoritism in the workplace.